emecell/training/frontend/Front End 250 - Mobile.md

 ## javascript PE / degradation

 Ideally, pages viewed on mobile devices should be as lightweight as possible.
 This includes javascript.
-Most mobile browsers block page rendering or interaction while javascript runs, as they currently have performance limitations compared to even the slowest desktops.
+Most mobile browsers block page rendering or interaction while javascript runs, as a result of processor limitations.
 [Sencha][sencha-perf] describes the performance situation like this:

 > Mobile JavaScript + mobile DOM access is getting progressively faster, but **you should still treat the iPhone 5 as if it’s a Chrome 1.0 browser on a 2008-era desktop** (aka 5–10x faster than desktop IE8). *[emphasis added]*